Fayetteville mom out 300 ounces of breastmilk after USPS destroyed it

-FAYETTEVILLE, NC (WTVD) --Breast milk is called liquid gold for a reason.
+FAYETTEVILLE, N.C.
+(WTVD) --Breast milk is called liquid gold for a reason.

 Many mothers spend countless hours pumping to make sure they have enough breast milk for their baby when needed.

-Imagine losing 300 ounces of breastmilk.
+Imagine losing 300 ounces of breast milk.

 Right now, that's the reality for Fayetteville mom Lauren Carroll after she trusted the United States Postal Service to ship her frozen breast milk overnight.

-One week later, the USPS still has not delivered her breastmilk.
+One week later, the USPS still has not delivered her breast milk.

 Carroll is a mom to two children, including 7-month-old Alexander.
 She's also a Logistic Officer with the U.S. Army.